Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Hanjiang Hu} received the B.Eng degree in Mechanical Engineering from Shanghai Jiao Tong University, Shanghai, China, in 2018.
-He is currently working toward the M.S. degree in Control Science and Engineering at Shanghai Jiao Tong University, Shanghai, China.
-His current research interests include visual perception and localization, autonomous driving, computer vision and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hesheng Wang} (SM’15) received the B.Eng. degree in electrical engineering from the Harbin Institute of Technology, Harbin, China, in 2002, and the M.Phil. and Ph.D. degrees in automation and computer-aided engineering from The Chinese University of Hong Kong, Hong Kong, in 2004 and 2007, respectively.
+\begin{IEEEbiography}[{ }]{Hanjiang Hu} received the B.Eng degree in Mechanical Engineering from Shanghai Jiao Tong University, Shanghai, China, in 2018, and M.S. degree in Control Science and Engineering from Shanghai Jiao Tong University, Shanghai, China, in 2021.
+He is currently working toward the Ph.D. degree in Mechanical Engineering and secondary M.S. degree in Machine Learning at Carnegie Mellon University, Pittsburgh, PA, USA.
+His current research interests include robust perception, multi-agent system, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hesheng Wang} (SM’15) received the B.Eng. degree in electrical engineering from the Harbin Institute of Technology, Harbin, China, in 2002, and the M.Phil. and Ph.D. degrees in automation and computer-aided engineering from The Chinese University of Hong Kong, Hong Kong, in 2004 and 2007, respectively.
 He was a Post-Doctoral Fellow and Research Assistant with the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong, from 2007 to 2009.
 He is currently a Professor with the Department of Automation, Shanghai Jiao Tong University, Shanghai, China.
 His current research interests include visual servoing, service robot, adaptive robot control, and autonomous driving.
 Dr. Wang is an Associate Editor of Assembly Automation and the International Journal of Humanoid Robotics, a Technical Editor of the IEEE/ASME TRANSACTIONS ON MECHATRONICS.
 He served as an Associate Editor of the IEEE TRANSACTIONS ON ROBOTICS from 2015 to 2019.
 He was the General Chair of the IEEE RCAR 2016, and the Program Chair of the IEEE ROBIO 2014 and IEEE/ASME AIM 2019. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhe Liu} received his B.S. degree in Automation from Tianjin University, Tianjin, China, in 2010, and Ph.D. degree in Control Technology and Control Engineering from Shanghai Jiao Tong University, Shanghai, China, in 2016.
 From 2017 to 2020, he was a Post-Doctoral Fellow with the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong, Hong Kong.
 He is currently a Research Associate with the Department of Computer Science and Technology, University of Cambridge.
 His research interests include autonomous mobile robot, multirobot cooperation and autonomous driving system. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Weidong Chen} (M’04) received his B.S. and M.S. degrees in Control Engineering in 1990 and 1993, and Ph.D. degree in Mechatronics in 1996, respectively, all from the Harbin Institute of Technology, Harbin, China.
 Since 1996, he has been at the Shanghai Jiao Tong University where he is currently Professor of the Department of Automation, and Deputy Dean of the Institute of Medical Robotics.
 He is the founder of the Autonomous Robot Laboratory.
 From 2013 to 2019, he served as Chair of the Department of Automation.
 Dr. Chen’s current research interests include perception and control of robotic systems, multi-robot systems and medical robotics. \end{IEEEbiography}